Menu

 English

 Children will learn reading, writing, speaking and listening through different units based on high-quality texts.
 This term the theme of our stories will be migration and movement.
-We will start the term by basing our writing on the book 'Leila and the Blue Fox'.
+We will start the term by basing our writing on the book 'The Hidden Kigdom'.

 Reading